newrelic/newrelic-databricks-integration/README.md

 | --- | --- | --- | --- |
 | The [Web UI](https://spark.apache.org/docs/3.5.2/web-ui.html) URL of an application on the Spark deployment to monitor | string | N | N/a |

-This parameter can be used to monitor a non-Databricks Spark deployment.
-It specifes the URL of the [Web UI](https://spark.apache.org/docs/3.5.2/web-ui.html) of an application running on the Spark deployment to monitor.
+This parameter can be used to monitor a Spark deployment.
+It specifies the URL of the [Web UI](https://spark.apache.org/docs/3.5.2/web-ui.html) of an application running on the Spark deployment to monitor.
 The value should be of the form `http[s]://<hostname>:<port>` where `<hostname>` is the hostname of the Spark deployment to monitor and `<port>` is the port number of the Spark application's Web UI (typically 4040 or 4041, 4042, etc if more than one application is running on the same host).

 Note that the value must not contain a path.
-The path of the [Spark ReST API](https://spark.apache.org/docs/3.5.2/monitoring.html#rest-api) endpoints (mounted at `/api/v1`) will automatically be prepended.
+The path of the [Spark ReST API](https://spark.apache.org/docs/3.5.2/monitoring.html#rest-api) endpoints (mounted at `/api/v1`) will automatically be appended.

 ###### `metricPrefix`